Matt-Gallery/cloud-closet-front-end/Proposal.md

     - As a user, I want to be able to delete my account, so that I can protect my data and reduce spam communications if I choose to no longer use this application.
     - This feature will be included on the edit account page, it just adds a delete button.
 - **Create New Wardrobe Items**
-    - As a user, I want to be able to add items to my wardrobe so that those items are included in my outfit recommendations.
+    - As a user, I want to be able to add items to my wardrobe and assign each item a rating so that those items are included in my outfit recommendations.
     - Each wardrobe item should include basic parameters for the weather conditions in which that item should be worn.
 - **Update/Delete Wardrobe Items**
     - As a user, I want to be able to update or delete any of the items saved in my wardrobe so that the items in my wardrobe are accurate.